codensolve/code-path/README.md

   - Height of the row of the table equals to the height of the highest of its cells.
   - If all the cells in the row are empty, then the height of the row should be equal 1 character.
 I
   - If some word doesn’t find room in the current line, it should be placed in the next line.
   - The text in the cell should be aligned to top and left borders.
-Make the table itself using characters “-”
+Make the table itself using characters “=”, “+” and “|”

 |Sample Input|Sample Output|
 |------------|-------------|